Readless

 Sources and Methodology

 This page is updated quarterly.
-Subscriber figures and publisher attributions are estimated as of May 2026using only publicly available signals.
+Subscriber figures and publisher attributions are estimated as of July 2026 using only publicly available signals.
 Where exact figures aren't published, the page says so explicitly rather than guessing.

 Data sources used